Stocks Rally as Treasury Yields Plunge on U.S. Unemployment Report

 What you need to know…

-Stocks today extended the sharp rally that began after Wednesday’s FOMC meeting, when the Nasdaq 100 index closed up +1.77% on Wednesday and up +1.74% on Thursday.
-Stocks rallied sharply beginning on Wednesday after Fed Chair Powell’s post-meeting comments prompted the markets to speculate that the Fed’s rate-hike regime is over.
+Stocks Friday extended the sharp rally that began after Wednesday’s FOMC meeting, when the Nasdaq 100 index closed +1.77% on Wednesday and +1.74% on Thursday.
+Stocks rallied sharply starting on Wednesday after Fed Chair Powell’s post-meeting comments prompted the markets to speculate that the Fed’s rate-hike regime is over.

-Today’s U.S. unemployment report then provided a piece of economic data to support the theme that the U.S. economy is in the process of slowing and that another Fed rate hike might not be necessary.
+Friday’s U.S. unemployment report then provided a solid piece of economic data to support the theme that the U.S. economy is in the process of slowing and that another Fed rate hike might not be necessary.
+In addition, Friday’s ISM services report was weaker than expected.

-Today’s unemployment report prompted the 10-year T-note to fall by another -11 bp to a 1-1/4 month low of 4.55%, adding to the combined -28 bp plunge seen on Wednesday and Thursday.
+Friday’s unemployment report prompted the 10-year T-note to fall by another -9 bp to a 1-1/4 month low of 4.57%, adding to the combined -28 bp plunge seen on Wednesday and Thursday.
 The 10-year T-note yield has now plunged by nearly one-half percentage point from 16-year high of 5.02% posted on October 23.
-The 2-year T-note yield today is down -10 bp at a 2-month low of 4.89%.
+The 2-year T-note yield Friday fell sharply by -15 bp to 4.84%.

 Meanwhile, the Oct U.S. unemployment rate rose by +0.1 points to a 1-3/4 year high of 3.9%, which showed a slightly weaker labor market than expectations for an unchanged rate of 3.8%.
 On the positive side for inflation, Oct average hourly earnings rose +0.2% m/m, which was slightly weaker than expectations of +0.3%, although the Oct year-on-year figure of +4.1% m/m was slightly stronger than expectations of +4.0%.